Spectral Diffusion Models on the Sphere: Introduction

-Crucially, this perspective reveals that diffusion models are not invariant to the choice of representation.
-Changing the representation space alters the stochastic dynamics, modifies the structure of the noise, and affects the form of the reverse-time drift.
-From a probabilistic standpoint, this implies that different representations induce different geometric and statistical properties on the diffusion process, which in turn influence both training dynamics and generative performance.
-The influence of geometry on diffusion dynamics has also been highlighted in recent work on diffusion processes evolving on structured and non-Euclidean spaces, emphasizing how the underlying geometry shapes stochastic behavior~\cite{ding25}.
+Crucially, diffusion models are not invariant in the choice of representation.
+Changing the representation space modifies the driving noise and, consequently, the reverse-time dynamics (see, for example, \cite{deb22}).
+Different representations therefore induce different geometric and statistical structures on the diffusion process, leading to distinct inductive biases and different generative performance (cf., among others, \cite{rombach2022}).
+More generally, the influence of geometry on diffusion dynamics has recently attracted increasing attention in the study of stochastic processes on structured and non-Euclidean spaces (cf.~\cite{ding25}).

-While diffusion models were originally developed for data defined on Euclidean grids, such as images and audio waveforms, there is growing interest in extending these methods to structured data domains where representation plays a fundamental role.
-Time series provide a canonical example: their temporal dependencies and multiscale structure are often more naturally expressed in the frequency domain, where long-range correlations can be partially decorrelated and global structure becomes explicit.
-Recent work has shown that diffusion models defined directly in the frequency domain for time series are theoretically equivalent to their time-domain counterparts in terms of score matching objectives, while empirically exhibiting improved modeling of temporal dependencies and global features~\cite{crabbe24}.
-These results indicate that spectral diffusion is not merely a reparameterization, but induces a distinct stochastic structure and inductive bias.
+While diffusion models were originally developed for Euclidean data such as images and audio, there is growing interest in representations adapted to the underlying data geometry.
+Time series provide a relevant example, where the frequency domain naturally captures long-range dependencies and multiscale structure.
+Recent work has shown that diffusion models defined directly in the frequency domain can preserve the score-matching framework while improving the modeling of global temporal structure (see, among others~\cite{crabbe24}), suggesting that spectral diffusion introduces a distinct inductive bias rather than merely providing an alternative parameterization.